|Closing date ||17:30, Thursday 27 May 2021|

 The focus of Arts Grant Funding is to deliver outcomes that develop the arts, either through:

-- Providing excellent services, resources or facilities that support the work of artists or the arts sector.
+Providing excellent services, resources or facilities that support the work of artists or the arts sector and

-Arts Grant Funding is available for activities that take place between either 1 January – 31 December 2020 or 1 January 2020 – 31 December 2021.
+Arts Grant Funding is available for activities that take place between 1 January – 31 December 2022.

 Who can apply?